JupiterOne/starbase/README.md

 For additional information on using Neo4j as a storage endpoint, please see the [README.md](docker/README.md) provided.

+### Running Starbase - Docker

+Alternatively, Docker can be used to run Starbase, minimizing the need to locally install node and yarn.

+1. Run `docker build --no-cache -t starbase:latest .` to create the Starbase docker image.
+2. Run `docker-compose run starbase setup` to clone or update all integrations listed in the `config.yaml` file as well as install all dependencies for each integration.
+3. Run `docker-compose run starbase run` to collect data for each listed integration and then push collected data to the storage endpoint listed in `config.yaml`.

+Note that OS X users in particular may see slower execution times when running Starbase in a Docker container.
 ### Contributing

 Starbase is composed of three components: